 Importance of Education in Ancient India

-In Ancient India, Education was considered to be sacred and teachers were given utmost respect by everyone.
+In Ancient India, Education was considered to be sacred and teachers were given the utmost respect by everyone.
 Education in Ancient India consisted of both physical development and learning.
 There was equal emphasis on a healthy mind and a healthy body.
-Furthermore, the main subjects that were taught in Ancient India were religion, warfare, philosophy, astrology and medicine.
+Furthermore, the main subjects that were taught in Ancient India were religion, warfare, philosophy, astrology, and medicine.

-The education in ancient India focused on the Vedas, Upanishads and Dharmasutras.
-Some of the sources that were considered to be important were Ithihasa, Anviksiki, Mimasa, Shilpashastra and Arthashastra.
+The education in ancient India focused on the Vedas, Upanishads, and Dharmasutras.
+Some of the sources that were considered to be important were Ithihasa, Anviksiki, Mimasa, Shilpashastra, and Arthashastra.
 One important aspect of the education system in Ancient India was the Gurus and their pupils worked together to become proficient in all aspects of learning.
 Another important aspect of education in ancient India was that women were also given equal rights to education and teaching.

 - In Ancient India, knowledge was considered to be sacred and hence students were not charged any fee for seeking education.
 Any sort of contribution towards education was considered to be the highest form of donation.

 - Since Education in ancient India was very sacred, financial help came from wealthy merchants and parents.
-Ancient Universities received generous gifts such as building and huge lands to expand the scope of education.
+Ancient Universities received generous gifts such as buildings and huge lands to expand the scope of education.

 - Apart from the curriculum, ancient education in India also focused on the well-being of the body with the help of physical exercises and activities such as archery and martial skills.

 - Another unique thing about education in ancient India is that students who were at an advanced stage of learning often helped in guiding younger disciplines.
-The ancient educational system encouraged the formation of peer study groups that comprises both young and older disciplines.
+The ancient educational system encouraged the formation of peer study groups that comprised both young and older disciplines.

 Also Read: Importance of Value Education